We Belong

 "We Belong" is a song recorded by American rock singer Pat Benatar, released through Legacy Music Group on October 16, 1984, as the lead single from her fifth studio album, Tropico (1984).
 The song was written by the songwriting duo of Eric Lowen and Dan Navarro.
 It matched the success of "Love Is a Battlefield" on the Billboard Hot 100 singles chart in the United States, peaking at #5.
 It reached #3 on Billboards Top Rock Tracks chart and #34 on the Adult Contemporary chart.

 The single was also popular in the United Kingdom, where it peaked at #22 and became Benatar's first top 40 hit.
 The song earned Benatar a Grammy nomination for Best Female Pop Vocal Performance alongside Linda Ronstadt, Tina Turner, Madonna, and Whitney Houston.
 It was awarded a gold certification in Canada for sales in excess of 50,000 units.

 The music video uses the 7-inch version of the song, which contains some additional vocals in the 4 bar introduction that are not present in the album version.

-The song was featured on the soundtrack of Deadpool 2 (2018) and the video game Grand Theft Auto: Vice City Stories (2006), on the fictional radio station Emotion 98.3.
+The song was featured on the score to Talladega Nights: The Ballad of Ricky Bobby, soundtrack of Deadpool 2 (2018) and the video game Grand Theft Auto: Vice City Stories (2006), on the fictional radio station Emotion 98.3.